uchicago-library/lucy/README.md

     app.run(host="0.0.0.0", port=5000)
 ```

 This should return the correct text to your browser, but without the right newlines or anything like that.
-Lets add templates so that we can return something more nicely formatted.
+You'll see the correclty formatted text if you view the source of the page, but lets add templates so that we can return something that will render properly as HTML.

+# Adding HTML templates to your Flask app

-Finally, lets add templates to return this as HTML.
-Instead of sending a mass of text to the templates, we'll start by making a data structure to send.
+We'll start by making a data structure to send.
 Instead of joining my sections list into a single string, I'll set each item in the list to it's own python dictionary with three keys&mdash;speaker, translation, and transcription.
 Then I'll loop over them in the  template to display them properly.

 Modify your main.py so it looks like this: